AugmendTech/treeseg/README.md

 The original repo did not contain extracted data for ICSI/AMI.
 We have adapted the code to our version of ICSI and AMI as described above.

+## **Random**
+A naive stochastic baseline choosing transition point at random.

+## **Equidistant**
+A naive determinstic baseline choosing equidistant transition points.

 # Running

 - The entry point is `main.py`
-- You can invoke it as follows `python3 main.py --model MODEL_NAME --dataset DATASET_NAME --mid MEETING_ID`
+- You can invoke it as follows `python3 main.py --model MODEL_NAME --dataset DATASET_NAME --mid MEETING_ID --fold {dev,test}`
+- Alternatively instead of providing a meeting id yo ucan set the `--eval` flag which will process all meetings in the fold.
 - model: `treeseg` TreeSeg, `bertseg` (BERT embeddings), `hyperseg` (hyperdimensional vectors), `random` (random segmentation), `equi` (equidistant segments), `view` (will print meeting in-order, segment by segment)
 - dataset: `icsi` or `ami`
 - mid: 0-indexed meeting id as an integer (e.g. 1 will evaluate on the second meeting in the corpus)

-- Only the first 5 meetings from each corpus are loaded to save time testing.
-To remove this restriction pass `restricted=False` to the dataset class constructor.
 - For `bertseg` you will need to set up an environment variable named `OPENAI_API_KEY` with your OpenAI key, so that the embeddings can be extracted.
 Calls to the embeddings endpoint are inexpensive.
-We are using the `text-embedding-3-large` model.
+We are using OpenAI's v2 (ADA) model.
 For more information on pricing, take a look here: https://openai.com/api/pricing/

 - The original segment transitions are pruned so that segments have a minimum size of 10 utterances.
 In the end a plot is displayed comparing the original, pruned and inferred segment transitions points.